WuChao-2024/tros_en_wuc_check_fork/docs/boxs/detection/yolo.md

 ## Introduction

-YOLO object detection algorithm example uses images as input, performs algorithm inference using BPU, and publishes algorithm messages containing object categories and detection boxes.
+YOLO detection algorithm example uses images as input, performs algorithm inference using BPU, and publishes algorithm messages containing object categories and detection boxes.
 Currently, it supports four versions: yolov2, yolov3, yolov5, and yolov5x.

 The model is trained using the [COCO dataset](http://cocodataset.org/), and the supported object detection types include humans, animals, fruits, and vehicles, totaling 80 types.